 Recommendations for mild fever in a child.
 Fever in children: types and treatment.
 Fever in a child.
-Correct assessment of the reasons
+Correct assessment of causes

-But there is a risk group - these are young children, alertness is important here.
-Some infections, such as pneumonia, meningitis, sepsis, have serious consequences if not treated promptly.
-Moreover, in babies, fever proceeds in different ways and it is important for parents to know what it is, to know its symptoms and to distinguish it from the "pink" one.
-If the baby has pink skin, is moist and hot to the touch, and is feeling well, it is a “pink” fever.
-"White" fever in children is manifested by inadequate heat production and heat transfer.
-The child is shivering, the skin is pale, the palms and feet are cold, there is marbling of the skin, tachycardia and increased blood pressure, the difference between rectal and axillary temperatures increases to 1 degree and higher.
-In case of white fever, be sure to call an ambulance.
-There is a danger of overheating the body and the occurrence of seizures.
-Fever is especially dangerous for babies up to 3 months old, as a rule, a serious bacterial disease is assumed, such babies are subject to hospitalization.
+But there is a risk group - children early age, caution is important here.
+Some infections such as pneumonia, meningitis, sepsis have severe consequences at untimely treatment.
+Moreover, fever occurs differently in children and it is important for parents to know what it is, know its symptoms and distinguish it from “pink fever”.
+If the child's skin is pink, moist and hot to the touch, and his health is satisfactory, this is “pink” fever.
+“White” fever in children is manifested by inadequate heat production and heat transfer.
+The child is shivering, the skin is pale, the palms and soles are cold, marbling of the skin occurs, tachycardia and increased blood pressure, the difference between rectal and axillary temperatures increases to 1 degree or more.
+In case of white fever, be sure to call ambulance.
+There is a danger of overheating of the body and the occurrence of seizures.
+Fever is especially dangerous for children under 3 months of age; as a rule, a serious bacterial disease is suspected; such babies are subject to hospitalization.

-If the baby is in a satisfactory condition before taking antipyretic drugs, you can try to lower the temperature by increasing the amount of drinking, after a year it can be fruit drinks.
-Additional liquid is needed to relieve intoxication and thin the blood.
-You can wipe your baby with a sponge moistened with water or 40% alcohol (not used for "white" fever!).
+If the baby is in satisfactory condition before taking antipyretic drugs, you can try to reduce the temperature by increasing the amount of drink; after a year, this can be fruit drinks.
+Additional fluid is needed to relieve intoxication and thin the blood.
+You can wipe the baby with a sponge moistened with water or 40% alcohol (not used for “white” fever!).

 Indications for taking antipyretics:

-2. The temperature is above 38 degrees, if there is convulsive readiness, heart defect, severe muscle and headaches, excessive agitation.
+2. Temperature above 38 degrees, if there is convulsive readiness, heart disease, severe muscle pain and headaches, excessive excitement.

 As antipyretics, you can use paracetamol, ibuprofen, in the form of children's suspensions and strictly according to the prescribed dosage.

-It is unacceptable to use aspirin under the age of 15!
+It is unacceptable to use aspirin before the age of 15!

-And it is imperative to remember that fever is not a disease, it is a symptom of a disease that needs treatment.
+And you must remember that fever is not a disease, it is a symptom of a disease that needs treatment.
 Be sure to find out with your doctor what caused the fever in order to prescribe adequate treatment.

-In this article, I would like to summarize the entire arsenal of available means for lowering body temperature in case of flu, colds and other diseases, which have already been mentioned on different pages and in different sections of my site.
-Also give characteristics to various types of fevers (red and white) and talk about ways to lower the temperature in adults and children, as well as during pregnancy, since this topic is interesting to many people and especially to parents.
+In this article, I would like to summarize the entire arsenal of available means for reducing body temperature for influenza, colds and other diseases, which have already been mentioned on different pages and in different sections of my site.
+Also give characteristics various types fevers (red and white) and talk about ways to reduce temperature in adults and children, as well as during pregnancy, since this topic interesting to many people and especially parents.

-Let's immediately attend to the terminology, because an increase in body temperature in a person can be called both hyperthermia and fever.
-So here is the term fever can be used only when the temperature rises and thermoregulation changes as a result of the development of an infectious disease.
-And the term hyperthermia it is used globally for any other non-infectious cases of increased temperature (this can be observed with heatstroke and overheating, with malignant tumors, disruption of the thermoregulatory center of the brain, radiation sickness).
+Let's immediately take care of the terminology, because an increase in body temperature in a person can be called both hyperthermia and fever.
+So that's the term fever can only be used when the temperature rises and thermoregulation changes as a result of the development of an infectious disease.
+And the term hyperthermia is used globally for any other non-infectious cases of fever (this may occur with heatstroke and overheating, with malignant formations, disruption of the thermoregulatory center of the brain, radiation sickness).

-In general, fever is a protective reaction of the body against the introduction of an infectious agent (virus or bacteria) into the human body.
-When an alien enters our body, hordes of protective blood cells called leukocytes and macrophages immediately rush to this place, which release endogenous pyrogens (interferons, cytokines, interleukins) into the blood - special substances that in themselves are stimulators of leukocytes and macrophages ( this process can be considered as a way of transferring information between these cells about a foreign agent that has entered our body), that is, they stimulate the body's defense against viruses and bacteria, they also cause an increase in body temperature.
+In general, fever is a protective reaction of the body to the introduction of an infectious agent (virus or bacteria) into the human body.
+When something foreign enters our body, hordes of protective blood cells called leukocytes and macrophages immediately rush to this place, which release endogenous pyrogens (interferons, cytokines, interleukins) into the blood - special substances that themselves are stimulants of leukocytes and macrophages ( this process can be considered as a way of transmitting information between these cells about a foreign agent that has entered our body), that is, they stimulate the body’s defense against viruses and bacteria, they also cause an increase in body temperature.

 Any fever goes through three stages in its development: